willjleung/Babylon.js/readme.md

 ## Audio Test Project Setup and Testing Guide

+Follow all previous Babylon installation steps and then make sure you have the following:

 Prerequisites
 Ensure that you have the following VSCode extensions installed to facilitate development and testing: